okrebs/shiny_econ/README.md

   Draws a three dimensional version of a wiggle diagram in a two country version of the model in Monte, Redding and Rossi-Hansberg 2018.

+- CES_for_trade:

+  Draws indifference curves for a two-goods CES utility

+- DFS for trade:

+  Draws relative productivities (A-curve) in  a Dornbusch-Fischer-Samuelson model, parameterized as in the appendix to Dekle, Eaton and Kortum (2007)

+- EK for trade:

+  Exemplifies how random draws of productivities from a Fréchet distribution in a two-country version of the Eaton-Kortum model lead to a smooth A-curve of relative producitivities